bhavitsengar/barcodescanner-lib-aar/README.md

 ## 1. Introduction
 This library is a light version of ZXing barcodescanner library.
 It supports only QR code scan and takes very less space.
-It's new UI is specifically made to make it look like QR code scanner.
+It's new UI is specifically made to make it look like a QR code scanner.

 ## 2. Screenshots
 iOS 7 (iPhone)